 In ancient Greece, it was illegal for Prostitutes not to wear red lipstick!
 They were required to wear a red lip and bright makeup in public, or face the cold hand of the law as it implied that they were unlawfully posing as a lady.

 Not surprisingly things didn’t go well for red lipstick after that as red lipstick couldn’t shake the Prostitute image.
-In fact by the Middle Ages, if you were a woman living in England you were outright banned from wearing it!
-The Church decreed that painting your lips was an affront to God.
+By the Middle Ages if you were a woman living in England you were outright banned from wearing red lipstick and the Church decreed that painting your lips was an affront to God.
+In fact, women often had to admit their clandestine lipstick use at confession!

 By the 1770’s English women found guilty of seducing men into matrimony by wearing alluring cosmetics such as red lipstick could be tried for witchcraft.
 Meanwhile across the North Atlantic, some American states gave men an easy out from the ‘deception’ of red lipstick and allowed their marriage to be annulled if the wife coloured her lips during the couple’s courtship.